microsoft/azure-api-management-monetization/README.md

 To use this demo, you will need to deploy the solution into your own Azure subscription and to set up your own Stripe / Adyen account.
 It is **not** a managed service - you will be responsible for managing the resources that are deployed on Azure, adapting the solution to meet your specific use case and keeping the solution up to date.

-The following documents provide further background and context:
+Read the following documents to get further background and context:

 | Document                                                                                              | Purpose
 |-------------------------------------------------------------------------------------------------------|--------------------------------------------------------------------------------------------------------|